 Foreclosure Activity Shows Mixed Results

-""I continue to find the push to "Stop" foreclosures, as we are currently seeing play out in the CA Legislature, ludicrous.
-The real problem is negative equity, and the only thing stopping foreclosures will accomplish is insuring that we are stuck with the negative equity problem for far longer then necessary." stated Sean O'Toole, Founder & CEO of ForeclosureRadar.
+"I continue to find the push to "Stop" foreclosures, as we are currently seeing play out in the CA Legislature, ludicrous.
+The real problem is negative equity, and the only thing stopping foreclosures will accomplish is ensuring that we are stuck with the negative equity problem for far longer than necessary." stated Sean O'Toole, Founder & CEO of ForeclosureRadar.
 "I completely get why folks are mad at both the banks and the situation.
-However, stopping foreclosures will lead to a much longer economic recovery, increased blight, fewer jobs, lower property tax receipts, and fewer opportunities for new homebuyers and investors.
+However, stopping foreclosures will lead to a much longer economic recovery, increased blight, fewer jobs, lower property tax receipts, and fewer opportunities for new home buyers and investors.
 Please call your state representatives today and urge them to vote no on these measures."